There are a number of ways in which we wish to see the UK’s current human rights and equality settlement strengthened:

 In 2013 we took part in pre-legislative scrutiny of the Children and Families Act 2014, which requires the Children’s Commissioner for England to have regard to and monitor the implementation of the UNCRC.
 We are part of the Commissioner’s Education Roundtable, and in 2014 we responded to its consultation on a rights-based approach to education.
 We made similar points in the UK Education Select Committee’s 2016 consultation on the purpose of education.

-Tell the BHA if your local authority contracts with religious organisations to provide public services in your area.
+Tell Humanists UK if your local authority contracts with religious organisations to provide public services in your area.